As at November 2018

 - that the activity has strengthened university/VE and community/industry partnerships.

-5. WIL activity incorporates preparation, implementation and reflection phases of WIL.
+5. WIL activity is integrated into curricula and incorporates preparation, implementation and reflection/debriefing phases of WIL.

 All phases of WIL

 - involved stakeholders in the development, implementation and assessment of the activity.

 - show evidence of clear alignment between the WIL activity, learning outcomes, assessment and learning activities.

 6. Case study informed by a scholarly approach.

 - is supported by relevant theoretical or empirical literature, research and/or scholarship.